bootstrapworld/curriculum/lessons/codap-simple-data-types/langs/en-us/slides.md

 Common Misconceptions: In Pyret, writing decimals as `.5` (without the leading zero) results in a syntax error.
 Make sure students understand that Pyret needs decimals to start with a zero!}.
  -->

 ---
-{layout="Synthesize"}
-# Numbers & Strings

-- Numbers and Strings evaluate to themselves.{style="font-size:17pt"}
-- Our Editor is pretty smart.
-When we click on a rational number, it switches between showing a fraction and decimal.{style="font-size:17pt"}
-- Anything in quotes is a String, even something like `"42"`.{style="font-size:17pt"}
-- Strings _must_ have quotation marks on both sides.{style="font-size:17pt"}

-@ifproglang{pyret}{
----
-{layout="Synthesize"}
-# Numbers & Strings

-- @vocab{Operators} like `+`, `-`, `*`, and `/` need spaces around them.{style="font-size:17pt"}
-- In Pyret, the @vocab{operators} work just like they do in math.{style="font-size:17pt"}
-- When there is more than one operator being used, Pyret requires that you use parentheses to define the order of operations.{style="font-size:17pt"}
-- Types matter!
-We can add two Numbers or two Strings to one another, but we can’t add the Number `4` to the String `"hello"`.{style="font-size:17pt"}

----
-{layout="Synthesize"}
-# Numbers & Strings

-Error messages are a way for Pyret to explain what went wrong, and are a really helpful way of finding mistakes.
-Emphasize how useful they can be, and why students should read those messages out loud before asking for help.
-Have students see the following errors:

-- `6 / 0`.
-In this case, Pyret obeys the same rules as humans, and gives an error.
-- `(2 + 2`.
-An unclosed quotation mark is a problem, and so is an unmatched parentheses.

-}
----
 {layout="Launch"}
 # Booleans